Learn to do good; seek justice, correct oppression; bring justice to the fatherless, plead the widow's cause.

 “Someone who is racist cannot be in the police.
 Someone who is a criminal cannot be in the police,” she stated.
 Things in Israel have improved since 2015 but “unfortunately it’s not enough,” she said.

-Calling for “affirmative action” and an end to separate classes and programmes for Ethiopian students, she said that when people are separated, “they start to believe that they are different and lesser than others.”
+Calling for “affirmative action” and an end to separate classes and programs for Ethiopian students, she said that when people are separated, “they start to believe that they are different and lesser than others.”

 But while the fight against racism will be a “long struggle” that will only be won with state intervention, many in the Netanyahu administration are sympathetic, she said.